kartverket/skiperator/README.md

 Below you will find a list of all accepted input parameters to the `Application` custom resource.

-To see explanations and requirements for all inputs, see the documentation under [the API](/api/v1alpha1/application.go).
+To see explanations and requirements for all inputs, see the documentation under [the API documentation](https://doc.crds.dev/github.com/kartverket/skiperator).

 ```yaml
 apiVersion: skiperator.kartverket.no/v1alpha1